-Lesson 2: Indigenous History, Hope, and Healing in California

-Lesson 3: Traditions Depend on Cultural Resources

-Lesson 4: TEK: Student Project
+Lesson 2: Indigenous History, Hope, and Healing in California Lesson 3: Traditions Depend on Cultural Resources Lesson 4: TEK: Student Project

-What is Indigenous Traditional Ecological Knowledge & Native STEAM?
+LESSON 1: What is Indigenous Traditional Ecological Knowledge & Native STEAM?

 - 1. Learn about Indigenous TEK, as systems of knowledge that include science, technology, engineering, creativity/art/story/song, and math. - 2.
 Understand TEK's relevance to ecological health. - 3.
 Get to know some California Native TEK practices.

-Play the following TikTok for the class before leading them into this lesson TEK & Observation.
+TEACHER NARRATIVE: (PROVIDE THIS DESCRIPTION OF THE MODULE TO STUDENTS) TEACHER HOOK: Play the following TikTok for the class before leading them into this lesson TEK & Observation.
 TEK has been described as a sophisticated and sustainable natural resource management system.
 Also known as Indigenous Local Knowledge, Indigenous Knowledge, Tribal Science, or Indigenous Science, TEK is also recognized by Western scientific and educational institutions as having been overlooked and suppressed by racist policies.
 Today, Indigenous TEK is beginning to be globally regarded with respect and admiration, providing leadership, informing current practices, and developing policies.

-The knowledge which is passed down between generation to generation within Indigenous communities, families and Tribes.
+CORE CONCEPTS: TRADITIONAL ECOLOGICAL KNOWLEDGE The knowledge which is passed down between generation to generation within Indigenous communities, families and Tribes.
 It is the way Indigenous Peoples interact with their lands, using their knowledge on their own terms.
 It is the way Indigenous Peoples interact with their cultures, do ceremonies, and protect the Environment.
 Indigenous Peoples' relationship with the Environment is inherently collaborative - across different Tribal spaces, Tribes, and non-Native people.
-It does not follow a one-size-fits-all model, and varies from place to place.

-There is not one true definition of Traditional Ecological Knowledge.
+It does not follow a one-size-fits-all model, and varies from place to place. \There is not one true definition of Traditional Ecological Knowledge.
 The meanings will vary between Tribal communities.

-Someone whose ancestry is Native to a specific place.
+INDIGENOUS PERSON Someone whose ancestry is Native to a specific place.
 If someone self-identifies as Indigenous they understand themselves as belonging to a specific (or multiple) Tribal communities.
 When possible, it is important to refer to a specific Tribe as opposed to saying "Indigenous Person."

-Indigenous Nations which have the right to form their own government, determine membership, make and enforce laws, regulate trade within borders, determine stewardship practices and form alliances with other Nations.
+TRIBAL SOVEREIGNTY Indigenous Nations which have the right to form their own government, determine membership, make and enforce laws, regulate trade within borders, determine stewardship practices and form alliances with other Nations.
 Tribal sovereignty includes legal, cultural, political, and ceremonial traditions that are a complex mix of both European and Indigenous approaches to governance.

-A responsibility to take care of the Environment and/or natural resources, such as Rivers, Forests, Oceans, Estuaries, Prairies, and plant and animal species.

-Settler colonialism is a system that upholds the elimination of Indigenous Peoples and their cultures with the intention to replace them with a non-Indigenous society.
+LAND STEWARDSHIP A responsibility to take care of the Environment and/or natural resources, such as Rivers, Forests, Oceans, Estuaries, Prairies, and plant and animal species.
+SETTLER COLONIALISM Settler colonialism is a system that upholds the elimination of Indigenous Peoples and their cultures with the intention to replace them with a non-Indigenous society.
+KEYWORDS: NATIVE S.T.E.A.M.

-NATIVE S.T.E.A.M.

 Indigenous peoples from around the world are the first scientists and mathematicians.
 Prior to colonization, Tribal communities developed advanced technologies and shared ideas and knowledge in arts and sciences.
 These knowledges still exist today.
 Currently, Western science/scientists are recognizing the racist history of Western science and are learning from Native practitioners.

 TIME IMMEMORIAL

 Time beyond memory.

-MANIFEST DESTINY

-In the first years of the United States, there was an idea that colonizing the entire continent was necessary to succeed in creating a nation.
+MANIFEST DESTINY In the first years of the United States, there was an idea that colonizing the entire continent was necessary to succeed in creating a nation.
 To excuse the genocide of Indigenous peoples that came with this goal, they needed a justification: a claim that the Land was rightfully theirs.
 Colonizers claimed that it was their destiny, assigned by God, to take control of the Land in his name and to bring Christianity to all Indian Nations.

-ENVIRONMENTAL RACISM

-Racial discrimination in environmental policy-making and enforcement of regulations and laws, the deliberate targeting of communities of color for natural resources (water, food, shelter).
+ENVIRONMENTAL RACISM Racial discrimination in environmental policy-making and enforcement of regulations and laws, the deliberate targeting of communities of color for natural resources (water, food, shelter).
+RESTORATION The act of returning a place to an original condition.